johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 <!--\begin{pause}-->

 Vocation is more than simply our job
-:	— it incorporates all the responsibilities towards which God calls us, including families, workplaces (and practices), communities and networks.
+:	— it incorporates all the responsibilities towards which God calls us, including families, workplaces and practices, communities and networks.

 The "sweet talk" of proverbs
 :	may provide fresh insight and be helpful in discussing discipleship and biblical teaching with others, such as elders or non-believers.